 Global survey finds that 51% of women are less optimistic about their career prospects than before the pandemic.

 Our survey respondents are clear about what needs to be done to reverse the pandemic’s disproportionate effects on working women.
-As organisations look to rebuild their workplaces, those that prioritise diversity, equity, and inclusion in their policies and culture and provide tangible support for the women in their workforces will be more resilient against future disruptions.
+As organizations look to rebuild their workplaces, those that prioritize diversity, equity, and inclusion in their policies and culture and provide tangible support for the women in their workforces will be more resilient against future disruptions.
 Additionally, they will lay the groundwork needed to propel women and gender equity forward in the workplace.

 — Michele Parmelee, Deloitte Global Deputy CEO and Chief People & Purpose Officer

 The COVID-19 pandemic continues to have devastating and disproportionate impacts on women’s lives and careers

 We surveyed 5,000 working women across 10 countries to hear directly from them about the impact of the COVID-19 pandemic and the state of gender equality in the workplace.
 Respondents varied across age groups and the data from the survey has also enabled analysis through the intersectional lenses of race and ethnicity and sexual orientation and gender identity.

 Women indicated that they are more stressed and discouraged since the pandemic began as they take on an increasing amount of responsibility at home and in their careers.
 Women continue to face a broad range of non-inclusive behaviors without adequate support from their direct managers and employers at large.
 Many employers have policies and procedures for reporting bias and discrimination, but few employers have cultivated cultures of trust where women feel comfortable voicing concerns without fearing negative career impacts.